Special offer

 Definition of a customer journey map

-A customer journey map visually shows how customers engage with your company, starting from when they discover your company through purchases and after.
-Common elements of a map include touch points, pain points and action points.
-It’s typically arranged in sequential order, so you can follow the journey logically.
+A customer journey map features visuals to demonstrate how customers engage with your company, starting from their discovery of your company to their purchases.
+Common elements of a map include touchpoints, pain points and action points.

 Benefits of creating a journey map